pomponchik/cantok/README.md

 from random import randint
 from threading import Thread

-from cantok import SimpleToken, ConditionToken, CounterToken, TimeoutToken
+from cantok import ConditionToken, CounterToken, TimeoutToken

 counter = 0